SnoringFrog/TIL/markdown/select-syntax-highlighting.md

 # At least it gets that crap right [wonder if the "<" works?]
 2<3-1 #False: good it seems like it works{for now]

 # Oh and it has bitwise stuff like:
 a >> 5 # if you need that for some reason.

 2>2---1 #True: not that it's useful though.

-# So basically python is dumb for not having ++ work right, but at least + works.
+# So basically python is dumb for not having ++ work right but at least + works
 # Can you imagine a language without ++ or +?
-That'd be crazy.
-Glad we have + in Python.
+That'd be crazy; glad we have + in Python.
 # If we didn't have that it'd be pure trash.
 Better to have ++ and + but oh well.

 ```

 But of course, there's no reason we'd want to do that to this program, right? ;)